Top 10 Sturgill Simpson Songs

 He may not have a shelf full of trophies, but there’s no denying that Sturgill Simpson is one of the hottest names and buzziest acts to emerge in country music within the past decade.
 The singer-songwriter's 2014 album Metamodern Sounds in Country Music -- his sophomore album, following 2013's High Top Mountain -- was, upon its release, regarded as a sort of bellwether that traditional country was making a comeback.

 Simpson's 2016 release, A Sailor's Guide to Earth, changed directions a bit: "I just don’t see myself as a songwriter or a country singer or any of those things anymore," Simpson said a few months prior to the record's debut.
 Then, 2019's Sound & Fury went full-on fuzzy, grungy rock -- but that doesn’t mean Simpson hasn’t made a whole lot of great country music along the way.

-Simpson's catalog contains many excellent songs, ranging from hard-country ballads to funky, soul-inspired grooves, but the following 10 tracks are among his best.
+Simpson's catalog contains many excellent songs, ranging from hard-country ballads to funky, soul-inspired grooves -- and, with 2020's Cuttin' Grass, Vol. 1 and Vol. 2, bluegrass versions of his catalog -- but the following 10 tracks are among his best.

 “Long White Line”From: 'Metamodern Sounds in Country Music' (2014)

 If Simpson ever had a shot with mainstream country radio, it would’ve been with “Long White Line.”
 As classic a country song as you’ll find, this is where Simpson really earns the frequent comparisons to Waylon Jennings.

 "Brace for Impact (Live a Little)"From: 'A Sailor's Guide to Earth' (2016)